-In Jacksonville Florida, there are 11 Medicare Medigap Supplement Plans, 17 Advantage Part C Policies, plus 19 Part D Drugs offered … so unless you are insurance savvy and computer efficient comparing all this can be a daunting task.
+In Jacksonville Florida, there are 11 Medicare Insurance Plans, 17 Advantage Part C Policies, plus 19 Part D Drugs offered … so unless you are insurance savvy and computer efficient comparing all this can be a daunting task.
 It is much easier and secure to let us do the research for YOUR 3Rs *** Right Doctors, Right Coverage, Right Price!

 NOTICE: Low income Medicare Beneficiaries are eligible for some Extra Government Assistance but they must apply for and then be approved to get such help.
 If your individual monthly income is below $1,471 or $1,991 as a couple, then you may be eligible for some level of Financial Assistance.
 Unfortunately, many Beneficiaries have not filed because they are/were unaware of this opportunity.
 Just contact us to learn more about the potential Benefit Levels and apply.

 Get Free Answers, Free Quotes, Free Help … 1-800-940-3900 Certified Agent Brokers Since 1970.
 Medicare Part A (Hospital) 2016 Deductible is $1,266 per stay, and Part B (Doctors, Outpatient) 2016 Annual Deductible is $166.

 2016 age 65 sample monthly costs from Top Florida Company are: $0 Medicare Advantage Part C, $139 Medigap Select Plan, or $189 for 100% Coverage F Supplement.
 Your Doctors and Hospitals will participate in one or more of the company’s three Provider Networks.